omahs/linea-attestation-registry/sdk/README.md

 You can use command lines to test all the implemented SDK methods.
 Here are some examples.

-Note: if your don't pass any parameter (e.g. `pnpm portal findBy`)`, some default values will be used.
+Note: if you don't pass any parameter (e.g. `pnpm portal findBy`)`, some default values will be used.

 ### Portal examples